Q & A (your classmates’ questions… attempted answers)

 https://www.youtube.com/watch?v=5g3b26qqxb0

-If you are wondering why I am so keen to include Elder Clowns in this class series = collaboration, it is partly for their insight on their play with people living with dementia, and partly because, frankly, we could be at risk of taking ourselves too seriously.
+If you are wondering why I am so keen to include Elder Clowns in this class series = collaboration, it is partly for their insight on their play with people living with dementia, and partly because, always, we could be at risk of taking ourselves too seriously.
 The topic is serious!
 The outcome may be really important.
 And.
 We can do it with a (usually) light heart.
 (I’ll confess that Feldenkrais, if not gerontology, tends to be pretty earnest.
 But play is part of periphery and it is certainly part of learning.)